Ground-State Phase Diagram of (1/2,1/2,1) Mixed Diamond Chains with Single-Site Anisotropy: Summary and Discussion

 \section{Summary and Discussion}

 The ground-state phase diagram of mixed diamond chains with the Hamiltonian (\ref{eq:ham0}) is determined using the NED and the DMRG method in addition to the analytical approximations in various limiting cases.
-The phase diagram consists of a N\'eel ordered phase, a nonmagnetic TLL phase, QF and PF phases.
+The phase diagram consists of a N\'eel ordered phase, nonmagnetic TLL phases, QF, and PF phases.

 A region with anisotropy inversion is found where the Ising-like N\'eel phase is realized for easy plane anisotropy $D >0$ and the XY-like TLL phase is realized for easy axis anisotropy $D <0$ on the $S=1$ sites.
 The interpretation based on the effective Hamiltonian in the large $\lambda$ limit is given for this phenomenon.
 Similar inversion phenomena have been also found in one-dimensional frustrated $S = 1/2$ systems such as $S = 1/2$ frustrated 3-leg ladders\cite{okamoto2014},$S = 1/2$ distorted diamond chains\cite{oi2002,tokuno2005}, and $S=1/2$ trimerized spin chains with the next-nearest-neighbor interactions\cite{okamoto2002}.
 In these $S=1/2$ systems, the interplay of the frustration, the trimer nature of $S=1/2$ spins, and the anisotropic exchange interaction leads to the inversion phenomenon.
 In the present case, the pair of apical spins $\v{\tau}^{(1)}_l$ with magnitude 1/2 and $\v{\tau}^{(2)}_l$ with magnitude 1 would play the role of the $S=1/2$ trimer, since the $S=1$ spin can be regarded as a sum of two spins with magnitudes 1/2.
 It should be noted that the single-site anisotropy on the $S=1$ spin plays the role of an exchange anisotropy between these two spins with magnitudes $1/2$ forming $\v{\tau}^{(2)}_l$.
 In this context, the effect of exchange anisotropy on the present system would also be an interesting problem.
 This is left for future studies.